ibkevg/ibkevg.github.io/blog/_posts/2023-04-05-Rust-to-unsafe-or-not-to-unsafe.md

 ---
-title: Rust To unsafe or not to unsafe?
+title: Does the need for `unsafe` mean Rust is Still a Science Project?
 layout: page
 ---

 # Rust Provability Rules vs `unsafe`